james727/AdditionFlipper/readme.md

     return x - 1
 ```

-Usage is simple, not that anyone would ever want to use this: just `from addflipper import flippadition` and decorate whatever function you'd like with `@flipaddition`.
+Usage is simple, not that anyone would ever want to use this: just `from addflipper import flipadition` and decorate whatever function you'd like with `@flipaddition`.